Sindbad's Storybook Voyage

-Sindbad's Storybook Voyage is a boat voyage dark ride at Tokyo DisneySea, inspired by the story of Sindbad the Sailor.
+Sindbad's Storybook Voyage is a musical boat cruise dark ride at Tokyo DisneySea, inspired by the story of Sindbad the Sailor.
 The attraction features the song "Compass of Your Heart" composed by Alan Menken and sung by Kenji Sakamoto.
 Originally titled Sindbad's Seven Voyages, the earliest version of the attraction had a darker tone and no song.
 The attraction was subsequently restyled, and the current version opened in 2007.

 History

 The Dark ride originally opened alongside Tokyo Disneysea as an opening day attraction on September 4, 2001.
-Unfortunately, its scary theme made the attraction unpopular with guests, especially as it was said to even terrify younger children in its early years.
+Its initial theme made the attraction unpopular, especially as it was said to even terrify some guests, including younger children.

 Because of its scary, dark tone, the attraction was retooled with a lighter mood with the addition of an animal sidekick and a song written by Alan Menken (who also wrote songs for such films as The Little Mermaid, Beauty and the Beast, and Aladdin) titled "Compass of Your Heart".

 Ride Summary

 2001 Original Version

 The Original Version of the ride that opened along with Tokyo Disneysea was darker and scarier.
 The song, "Compass of Your Heart" was not featured in the ride at all, and Chandu didn't appear either.
-Sindbad also originally had facial hair and narrated the story in a more conventional fashion, and Paintings in the original queue illustrated the beginning of the story as a merchant's son (whom the guest at the park were taking the role on) wanting to seek adventure and treasure.
+Sindbad also originally had facial hair and narrated the story in a more conventional fashion, and paintings in the original queue illustrated the beginning of the story as a merchant's son (whom the guest at the park were taking the role on) wanting to seek adventure and treasure.